ps3mediaserver/ps3mediaserver/BUILD.md

     sudo apt-get install nsis

-The Windows installer can then be built by running:

-    NSISDIR=/path/to/src/main/external-resources/third-party/nsis mvn package -P windows

-Adjust the path to the `nsis` directory accordingly e.g. if you're in the PMS build directory:

-    NSISDIR=$PWD/src/main/external-resources/third-party/nsis mvn package -P windows

-Note that the `NSISDIR` environment variable must be an **absolute path**.
+Then the `NSISDIR` environment needs to be set to the **absolute path** to the `nsis` directory.
+This can either be set per-command:

-If you regularly cross-compile the Windows installer, you can save time by setting up an alias or script to run this command, or by persisting the `NSISDIR` variable e.g. temporarily:
+    NSISDIR=$PWD/src/main/external-resources/third-party/nsis mvn ...

+\- temporarily in the current shell:

     export NSISDIR=$PWD/src/main/external-resources/third-party/nsis

-\- or permanently by setting it in the shell's rc file e.g.:
+    mvn ...

+\- or permanently:

+    # these two commands only need to be run once
     echo "export NSISDIR=$PWD/src/main/external-resources/third-party/nsis" >> ~/.bashrc
     source ~/.bashrc

+    mvn...

+For the sake of brevity, the following examples assume it has already been set.

-Thereafter, the Windows installer can be built without setting the environment variable each time:
+The Windows installer can now be built with one of the following commands:

+### On Linux

+    mvn package -P system-makensis,windows

+### On Mac OS X

-    mvn package -P windows
+    mvn package -P system-makensis,windows,-osx

 ## Building the Linux tarball

-This can be built on any platform without any additional configuration:
+### On Windows

+    mvn package -P linux,-windows

+### On Mac OS X

-    mvn package -P linux
+    mvn package -P linux,-osx

-## Building everything
+## Building the Mac DMG file

-Currently, the Mac OS X installer can only be built on Mac OS X, making it the only platform that can build all three targets.
-To build a release for all platforms on Mac OS X, make sure `makensis` is installed, then run:
+Currently, the Mac OS X distribution can only be built on Mac OS X e.g. with the default profile:

+    mvn package

+Or it can be specified explicitly:

-    NSISDIR=$PWD/src/main/external-resources/third-party/nsis mvn package -P linux,osx,windows
+    mvn package -P osx

 # Instructions for developers <a name="developers"></a>